BME-IK/gridbee-client/README.md

 About
 =====

 This is a web based GUI for the GridBee Web Computing Framework.

-See http://webcomputing.iit.bme.hu/ for details.
+The GridBee framework can be found at: https://github.com/BME-IK/gridbee-framework

 Building the CoffeeScript source code
 =====================================